Tuteja-Lab/gen349_week_14_15/lecture/Week14_lecture.md

 * **Make sure you have been able access the class node on Nova.
 If you are having trouble with this, please tell us!**
-* Take notes of the commands as we go through the lecture using the suggested format below:
+* Take notes of the commands as you go through the lecture using the suggested format below:

 	| Command | What it does | Example |